pbertera/SPLiT/README.md

 # SPLiT SIP Phone Learning Tool

+## Status of the project

+This project is currently not maintained, works only on Python 2.x which is EOL.
+Adoptions of the project are more than welcome, if you are interested, please contact me.

 SPLiT is a **very simple**, **not performant**, **insecure**, and **non fully RFC compliant** SIP stateless proxy, DHCP, TFTP and HTTP server.

 There are a lot of very good SIP proxies out there, don't try to use SPLiT in a production/working environment.